Foreign Accounts and Its Types PDF: Check the Abbreviation and Meaning of FACTA

 EEFC (Exchange Earner’s Foreign Currency)

-• An EEFC is one of the other type of foreign accounts that is a non-interest-bearing current account that allows Indian exporters to hold and manage foreign currency earnings without converting them into Indian Rupees.
+An EEFC is one of the other types of foreign accounts, a non-interest-bearing current account that allows Indian exporters to hold and manage foreign currency earnings without converting them into Indian rupees.

-• It served as an invaluable tool for customers including exporters navigating complexities of international trade and foreign exchange transactions.
+• It served as an invaluable tool for customers, including exporters, to navigate the complexities of international trade and foreign exchange transactions.

 • All categories of foreign exchange earners, such as individuals, companies, etc., who are resident/s of India.